Compare business electricity rates

 Why should I switch business electricity suppliers?

 You can choose to switch your commercial electricity supplier for many reasons, but the primary one is to find a better or cheaper deal.
-With the current high cost of electricity, finding a more cost-effective option could make a real difference to your business profitability.
+Despite the recent increase, electricity rates are still cheaper than they have been in a couple of years, so it could be a good time to find a more cost-effective option that could make a real difference to your business profitability.

 Energy rates are always changing.
-It makes sense to compare business electricity prices and switch to the best business electricity rate you can find when it’s time to renew or if you’re on a deemed contract and cheaper deals become available.
+It makes sense to compare business electricity prices and switch to the lowest business electricity rate you can find when it’s time to renew.
+That’s especially true if you’re on a deemed contract or out-of-contract rates and cheaper plans become available.

 It’s not always about cost though.
 You might choose to switch business electricity supplier for: